 It is the Intent of this section of this Local Law to give the owner/customer as many options as is possible to allow for ease of public water use, with respect to seasonal/recreational use demands.

-A. A seasonal customer is one who has his/her water turned on (Activation) and off (Deactivation) for one or more quarters in any one year.
+A seasonal customer is one who has his/her water turned on (Activation) and off (Deactivation) for one or more quarters in any one year.
 Seasonal customers must have water turned off and meter removed, and then water turned on and meter installed, by an authorized employee or agent of the Village Board.
+See Appendix B for Applicati0on for Activation and Deactivation of Water Service.

-A request for activation or deactivation will be completed from Monday through Friday (6:00 A.M. and 2:30 P.M.) and must be made 48 hours in advance, by telephone or by email to:
+A request for activation or deactivation will be completed from Monday through Friday (6:00 A.M. and 2:00 P.M.)
+Weekend (Saturday and Sunday 8 A.M. to 2 P.M.) activation or deactivation will be additionally charged an increase cost for such service.
+All requests outside these times will be denied.
+Request for activation or deactivation must be made 48 hours in advance, by telephone or by email to:

-Edward Scharpou, ROC

-120 Black Bear Run
+Superintendent of Water and Wastewater120 Black Bear Run

 P. O. Box 396